 Overlays Pattern

-Choose the right overlay (Dropdown, Dialog, Sheet) with production UX rules and accessible defaults.
+Choose the right overlay (DropdownMenu, Dialog, Sheet) with production-ready UX rules, accessibility defaults, and scalable interaction patterns.

 Overlays are not just UI components.